-The University Complaint Investigation and Resolution Office (UCIRO) is responsible for investigating complaints that a University employee has violated the University of Washington's non-discrimination and/or non-retaliation policies.
-A UCIRO investigation may be requested either by an individual or by the administrative head of a University organization.
+The University Complaint Investigation and Resolution Office (UCIRO) is responsible for investigating complaints that a UW employee has violated the University's non-discrimination and/or non-retaliation policies.
+A UCIRO investigation may be requested either by an individual or by the administrative head of a UW organization.